 Researchers have found that women with silicone gel-filled breast implants that had ruptured were significantly more likely to have fibromyalgia, polymyositis, Hashimoto’s thyroiditis, pulmonary fibrosis, eosinophilic fasciitis, and polymyalgia.

-In addition to these conditions, many patients also had symptoms of biotoxicity from mold and yeast overgrowth due to an immune deficiency, which is common in any patient with leaking or ruptured silicone implants.
+Many patients also had symptoms of biotoxicity from mold, fungus and yeast overgrowth due to an immune deficiency, which is common in any patient with leaking or ruptured silicone implants.

 Infection appears to be a huge problem with the saline implant population that becomes ill.
 The infection can be around the implant, which is often exacerbated by the patient’s breastfeeding with the implant in the submammary position or it can be within the implant where bacteria or fungi are found in the implant with a valve leak.